gowthamkishore3799/ml-model/Classification/Readme.md

 - [License](#license)

 ## Introduction

-This project implements a machine learning model to predict labels based on textual data, utilizing various preprocessing techniques and evaluation metrics, including the classification report.
+This project implements a machine learning model to predict labels based on textual data, utilizing various preprocessing techniques and evaluation metrics.
+The model leverages TensorFlow for building and training, and includes the use of a classification report for evaluating performance.

 ## Installation